ktorio/ktor-documentation/topics/create-client.md

 ```kotlin
 ```
 {src="snippets/client-logging/src/main/kotlin/com/example/Application.kt" lines="12-17"}

+Note that a specific plugin might require a separate [dependency](client-dependencies.md).

 ## Use the client {id="use-client"}
 After you've [added](client-dependencies.md) all the required dependencies and created the client, you can use it to [make requests](request.md) and [receive responses](response.md).